 9. Beeping and Other Sounds

 Stair lifts typically make beeping or other sounds when failure of their parts is imminent.
-Beeps can also indicate a safety device has been activated, there’s been a drop in power, or another similar issue has occurred.
-Extra noises generally indicate there’s something wrong with the circuit, there’s a loose connection which possibly needs servicing, or it needs new batteries.
+Beeps can also indicate that a safety device has been activated, there’s been a drop in power, or another similar issue has occurred.
+Extra noises generally indicate there’s something wrong with the circuit, there’s a loose connection that possibly needs servicing, or it needs new batteries.
 If the device is running much slower than normal, it could be a sign that the motor is wearing out or is defective.

 Your model will likely do either short or long beeps or a combination of one or more beeps and chirps.
 The number of beeps and/or chirps helps with diagnoses.
 If you can’t figure out what the noises mean, write down the sequence of the beeps.
 Switch the stair lift off to silence the noise, and then call your service technician and tell them what sounds your lift made.